astronomer/docs/astro/deploy-dbt-project.md

 - In the same Git repository but in a separate directory.
 - In a separate Git repository.

-Astro supports all three methods, but recommends having your dbt project in the same Git repository as your Astro project, but in a different directory.
-Then, you can use dbt deploys to independently deploy dbt code to Astro from your dbt directory, without needing to deploy either a full Astro project image or your DAGs.
-This strategy allows your team that maintains dbt to work independently from your team managing Airflow DAGs, but team members can all see shared code in a single Git repository.
+Astro supports all three methods, but Astronomer recommends having your dbt project in the same Git repository as your Astro project, but in a different directory.
+Then, you can use dbt deploys to independently deploy dbt code to Astro from your dbt directory without needing to deploy either a full Astro project image or your DAGs.
+This strategy allows your team maintaining dbt to work independently from your team managing Airflow DAGs, but team members can all see shared code in a single Git repository.

 You can see additional recommendations for Astro repository strategy, in the [Repo strategy best practices](https://www.astronomer.io/docs/astro/best-practices/repo-structure) guide.